HCPSS/ssmfa/README.md

 ### Installing the daemon

 The daemon service is a powershell script that uses the ActiveDirectory and MSOnline modules to resolve UPNs from GUIDs and make the appropriate changes to Office 365.
-The daemon will check in with the API, do whatever work needs to be done, then sleeps for a minute.
+The daemon will check in with the API, do whatever work needs to be done, then sleeps for a minute and does it all over again.
 You can run the daemon manually or install it as a service.

-I have tried to make installing the daemon install process as painless as possible by creating a setup script.
+I have tried to make the daemon install process as painless as possible by creating a setup script.
 First get the configuration variables from the API.

 ```
 $ docker exec ssmfa_api_1 daemonconfig